Yu-Group/simChef/README.md

       experiments.
 - [x] Run simulation experiments in parallel and agnostic to computational backend via the R package `future`.
-- [x] Output an R Markdown report summarizing the results of an Experiment.
+- [x] Output an automated R Markdown report summarizing the results of an Experiment.
 - [x] Allow for varying simulation experiments across arbitrary parameters of DGPs and Methods.
 - [x] Give user the ability to choose which tasks are distributed to parallel